JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/03/merging-two-apims-together/merging-two-apims-together-end.png" %}

-One thing they didn't yet have solution in their process: how to handle the subscription keys.
+One thing they didn't yet have a solution in their process: how to handle the subscription keys.
-They had already quite many integrations connecting to the another instance they planned to merge into the main instance.
-They wanted to keep the subscription keys same for the existing customers.
+They had already quite a lot of integrations connecting to another instance they planned to merge into the main instance.
+They wanted to keep the subscription keys the same for the existing customers.
-It should be "seamless" for the customers.
+It should be "seamless" for their customers.

 Luckily, there are
 [Get-AzApiManagementSubscriptionKey](https://learn.microsoft.com/en-us/powershell/module/az.apimanagement/get-azapimanagementsubscriptionkey?view=azps-11.6.0)
-cmdlet for getting the subscription keys and [New-AzApiManagementSubscription](https://learn.microsoft.com/en-us/powershell/module/az.apimanagement/new-azapimanagementsubscription?view=azps-11.6.0) cmdlet for creating new subscription with existing keys:
+cmdlet for getting the subscription keys and [New-AzApiManagementSubscription](https://learn.microsoft.com/en-us/powershell/module/az.apimanagement/new-azapimanagementsubscription?view=azps-11.6.0) cmdlet for creating **a new subscription with existing keys**:

 ```powershell
 # Export